-Single button Arming.
-Two button Arming.
-A single button is used to Arm one or more Areas.
-A "Qualify" button must be pressed, followed by the Arm button within 10 Seconds.
-Single button Disarming.
-A single button is used to Disarm one or more Areas.
-Auxiliary On.
-A single button is used to turn an Auxiliary On.
-Auxiliary Off.
-A single button is used to turn an Auxiliary Off.
-Auxiliary Toggle.
-A single button is used to change the state of an Auxiliary.
-Single button Zone Alarm.
-A single button is used to generate a Zone Alarm (e.g. Panic, Duress, Medical Alert, etc).
-Two button Zone Alarm.
-A "Qualify" button must be pressed, followed by the Zone Alarm button within 10 Seconds.
+1 0 1 0 1 - 1 button Arming.
+A single button is used to Arm one or more Areas. - 2 button Arming.
+A "Qualify" button must be pressed, followed by the Arm button within 10 Seconds. - 1 button Disarming.
+A single button is used to Disarm one or more Areas. - 1 button Auxiliary On.
+A single button is used to turn an Auxiliary On. - 1 button Auxiliary Off.
+A single button is used to turn an Auxiliary Off. - 1 button Auxiliary Toggle.
+A single button is used to change the state of an Auxiliary. - 1 button Zone Alarm.
+A single button is used to trigger a Zone Alarm (e.g. Panic, Duress, Medical Alert, etc). - 2 button Zone Alarm.
+A "Qualify" button must be pressed, followed by the Zone Alarm button within 10 Seconds. - Any 1 button action with Any of the single button actions above followed by PIN code validation. the Fob User's PIN code.
+(Paradox REM3 only)

-Fob User feedback options.